kamuz/top-wordpress/readme.md

 * [YOOtheme Pro](http://yootheme.com/pro/) - set of themes and widgets based on UIkit framework with page builder that gives powerfull and flexebible customizing
 * [Widgetkit](http://yootheme.com/widgetkit) - set of widgets - gallery, tabs, accordeon etc.

-## Develop
+## Development

 * [FakerPress](https://wordpress.org/plugins/fakerpress/) - generate fake and dummy content
-* [Query Monitor](https://wordpress.org/plugins/query-monitor/) - debug console than output usefull information about site performance
 * [Theme Check](https://wordpress.org/plugins/theme-check/) - scan your theme and make sure that it uses the latest WordPress standards and practices
 * [Log Deprecated Notices](https://wordpress.org/plugins/log-deprecated-notices/) - track of the usage of deprecated files, functions and arguments
 * [Simply Show Hooks](https://wordpress.org/plugins/simply-show-hooks/) - simpler way to see these hooks by displaying them in-line on the page that you are on

-## System
+## Database

 * [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) - backup all site by one click without any settings
 * [WordPress Reset](https://wordpress.org/plugins/wordpress-reset/) - reset WordPress to its initial state
 * [WP-DBManager](https://wordpress.org/plugins/wp-dbmanager/) - optimize database, repair database, backup database, restore database, delete backup database, drop/empty tables and run selected queries
+* [Query Monitor](https://wordpress.org/plugins/query-monitor/) - debug console than output usefull information about site performance

 ## Content